ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 - [ArtemFauna](https://osu.ppy.sh/community/forums/topics/1716182?n=1) - This skin is based on VTuber [Ceres Fauna](https://www.youtube.com/@CeresFauna), and is in line with the theme of the character in question using green hues as the dominant colour, as well as the general nature theme being present both in gameplay and menus.
 - [kokopium](https://osu.ppy.sh/community/forums/topics/1728192?n=1) - Heavily themed around Kokomi from *Genshin Impact* (with a dash of Raiden as well), this skin takes various elements from the game and inserts them into osu!.
 If you are a fan of Kokomi, or just *Genshin Impact* in general, you will surely enjoy this skin.

-Check out all the skins highlighted with this showcase video below:
+Check out all the skins highlighted with this showcase playlist below:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/videoseries?list=PLA2Nwtxa4WMpC1mSZ8oExgKkttfwvh_Mr" frameborder="0" allowfullscreen></iframe>